The Ultimate Packing List for Your China Trip in 2024

 1. Important Documents & Papers

-- Travel Documents: Original passport with the visa issued (if needed) and photocopies of it.
-Don't put all your eggs in one basket - pack them in separate bags in case you lose any of them.
+Original passport with the visa issued (if needed) and photocopies.
+Don't put all your eggs in one basket - pack them in separate bags in case of losing any of them.
 I would also suggest storing the scan where you can access it online.

-- Transportation Tickets: Original Air/cruise/train tickets or copies if booked online.
+Original air/cruise/train tickets or copies if booked online.

-- Unlocked Phone: You can use your phone to stay connected as a prepaid SIM card with the data plan easily available in China.
+You can use your phone to stay connected with a prepaid SIM card that subscribes to a Cellular network plan in China.

 Essential Documents & PapersEssential Documents & Papers